A guide to business grants

 If your business is based in Scotland then the ScottishEnterprise website has information on local business grants.

-For Welsh businesses, take a look at the Welsh government’s funding locator to find a suitable grant.
+For Welsh businesses, take a look at the Business Wales funding locator to find a suitable grant.

-If you’re in Northern Ireland then visit the NIbusinessinfo website.
+If you’re in Northern Ireland then visit the NIbusinessinfo website for up-to-date information on available local funding.

 Frequently asked questions